ClimbTheWorld/ttn-gateway-scripts/README.md

 ## getMyPublicIP.sh
 return public ip

+## checkPktFwdOutboundPorts.sh
+check if the required outbound ports are open

 ## .bash_aliases
 is holding the aliases/shortcuts for simply managing the gateway - which are shown through the motd - message of the day at login